Angels rally for 4 runs in 7th inning to beat White Sox 6-5

-ANAHEIM, Calif.
-(AP) — Mike Trout and Brian Goodwin drove in two runs apiece, and the Los Angeles Angels scored four in the seventh inning to rally past the Chicago White Sox 6-5 on Saturday night.
+“It ain’t easy, I can tell you that,” Goodwin said.
+“I’m just trying to stay close to coaches and teammates, get the same work in day in and day out.”

+Goodwin tied the game at 1 in the second inning when he drove Hector Santiago’s fastball over the wall in center field for his 11th home run of the season.
+Upton also homered early, but the Angels trailed 5-2 going into the seventh.

-Los Angeles sent 10 batters to the plate in the seventh and scored off four Chicago pitchers.
-Trout lined a bases-loaded single to left field to knock in two runs, and Justin Upton tied it with a sharp grounder that went under the glove of third baseman Ryan Goins.
+Los Angeles sent 10 batters to the plate in the inning and scored off four Chicago pitchers.
+Mike Trout lined a bases-loaded single to knock in two runs, and Upton tied it with a sharp grounder that went under the glove of third baseman Ryan Goins for an error.

 Trout scored the go-ahead run when Goodwin drew a bases-loaded walk from Evan Marshall (3-2) with two outs.

-The Angels trailed by four going into the bottom of the third before starting their comeback.
-Upton’s solo home run to center field made it 5-2.
+It was the fourth walk of the inning issued by a White Sox pitcher.

+“We had a lot of base on balls that particular inning,” manager Rick Renteria said.
+“All in all it’s a ‘pen that has been really good and today had a little problem.”

-Taylor Cole (3-4) got the win with 1 2/3 innings of scoreless ball.
-Hansel Robles retired the side in order in the ninth for his 18th save.
+It was the fifth time in 63 games the Angels won when trailing after six innings.
+Taylor Cole (3-4) got the win with 1 2/3 innings of scoreless ball, and Hansel Robles retired the side in order in the ninth for his 18th save.

-Eloy Jiménez homered during a four-run third inning for the White Sox, who lost for just the second time in 44 games when leading after six innings.
+Eloy Jiménez homered during a four-run third inning for the White Sox, who lost for just the second time in 44 games when leading after six.

 Jiménez hit a two-run shot to center off José Suarez for his 21st of the season, which leads AL rookies.
 His drive came after James McCann gave the White Sox a 3-1 lead with a double to left.